BabulKumar2022/online-shop-live/README.md

 # This is my online shop

-Go here is project live link (https://github.com/facebook/create-react-app).
+Go here is project live link (https://zingy-biscochitos-dd2391.netlify.app/).

+## ReactJs used in this project.